-- Download a QR code scanner onto your phone.
-Look for QR codes in the Gallery, and use your scanner to scan the codes, launch Cuseum, and learn more about the artwork nearby.
+- Look for QR codes in the Gallery, and use your smartphone to scan the codes.
+This will launch Cuseum.
+Learn more about the artwork nearby.

 - Bring your headphones to see and hear the curatorial statements, artist statements, artist interviews, and audio tours on Cuseum.

 - AWE has free wifi that you can use to access Cuseum.

 If you have any questions about Cuseum during your visit, don’t hesitate to ask a staff member for help!

 AWE encourages guests to keep each other healthy and safe by following the health & safety guidelines recommended for our region, maintaining social distancing, and wearing a mask during your visit.

 AWE may modify masking policies and other health and safety guidelines to comply with provincial and regional health restrictions and public health measures.

 AWE encourages visitors with mobility or special needs to notify the Gallery of their upcoming visit so we can provide you with the best possible experience.
 Our Visitor and Membership Services team can be reached at (519) 977-0013 x 117, Tuesday to Saturday from 10:00 am to 5:00 pm and Sunday from 11:00 am to 5:00 pm.

 Strollers and wheelchairs are welcome.
 Read more about accessibility.